Academic Integrity

 All proven cases of academic dishonesty will be penalized as appropriate under the circumstances.
 Sanctions other than a reduced or failing grade will be imposed by the school in which the student is enrolled.
 The imposition of any sanction other than a private reprimand will include a statement of reasons supporting its severity.
 Sanctions may include but are not limited to:

-• Reduced or failing grade
+- Reduced or failing grade

-• A letter of reprimand and warning
+- A letter of reprimand and warning

-• A defined period of suspension, up to one year
+- A defined period of suspension

-• Ineligibility for certain awards, honors and special programs
+- Ineligibility for certain awards, honors and special programs

-• Dismissal (exclusion)
+- Dismissal (exclusion)

-• Revocation of an awarded degree
+- Revocation of an awarded degree

-• Permanent exclusion from the University (noted on official transcript)
+- Permanent exclusion from the University (noted on official transcript)

-• Any appropriate combination of the above
+- Any appropriate combination of the above

-It should be understood that there is no necessary connection between a first-time offense and a letter of reprimand.
+It should be understood that there is no necessary connection between a first-time offense and a particular sanction.
 Depending on the nature of the offense, a student may be suspended or permanently excluded as a result of a first-time offense.
 Any grade entered for a student in a course in which an allegation of violations of academic integrity is pending against the student, whether for the course as a whole or for a piece of work submitted in the course, is subject to modification after all proceedings and appeals are concluded.
 Should the student be found to have violated the standards of academic integrity, the course instructor is empowered, in their sole discretion, to determine the effect this violation will have on the student's grade in the course.
 Possible actions range from disregarding the incident in calculating the grade to failing the student in the course.

 Academic integrity findings and sanctions by The Graduate School do not preclude a student's academic program from taking additional actions they may deem warranted consistent with their published program policies.